kernaltrap8/WoR-Plus/README.md

 [Debug menu enable (Writeup and research done by kernaltrap)](https://github.com/JamesIsWack/WoR-Plus/blob/master/assets/tutorials/debug-menu.md)

 # Installation
 Download the zip from the Releases tab.
-Extract and follow the `readme.txt` inside the zip file.
+Extract and follow the `instructions.txt` inside the zip file.
 For RPCS3 users, you must copy the SPRX to dev_hdd0/tmp *while* the game is starting (at the Compiling PPU modules step).

 # Credits